 President and CEO

 Mr. Cochrane, President and CEO of Conic Metals Corp., has 20 years of royalty and stream financing, M&A and corporate finance experience.
 Prior to Conic Metals, he served as President & COO of Cobalt 27 Capital Corp. and before that as Executive Vice President and Head of Corporate Development for Sandstorm Gold Ltd. Mr. Cochrane’s expertise is in the structuring, negotiation, execution and funding of royalty and stream financing contracts around the world, across dozens of projects, totalling over $2 billion.

 Prior to Sandstorm, he spent nine years in investment banking and equity capital markets with National Bank Financial where he covered the resource, clean-tech and energy technology sectors.
-In addition, Mr. Cochrane is currently a board member of Duke Royalty Limited and Nevada Copper Corp.
+In addition, Mr. Cochrane is currently a board member of Nevada Copper Corp.

 Mr. Cochrane is a Chartered Financial Analyst and a registered and licensed security advisor in Canada.